What is the KADIWA Center?

-When Cory Aquino stepped into power, several of the Marcos projects discontinued, including the centers.
-However, places known as the KADIWA center retained its identity, but not the management.
-The Taguig property sold to the Ayala Group by the Aquino administration.
+When Cory Aquino stepped into power, several Marcos projects were discontinued, including the centers.
+However, places known as the KADIWA center retained their identity, but not the management.
+The Taguig property was sold to the Ayala Group by the Aquino administration.

 Resurrecting KADIWA in 2019